ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 === Human-Driven Vehicle Model

-Human-driven vehicle behavior is modeled using the Intelligent Driver Model (IDM), a well-established behavioral model that captures realistic decision-making patterns based on local environmental conditions.
+Human-driven vehicle behavior is modeled using the Intelligent Driver Model (IDM) @treiber2000, a well-established behavioral model that captures realistic decision-making patterns based on local environmental conditions.
 The IDM considers factors such as desired velocity, preferred spatial separation, action capabilities, and reaction to neighboring vehicles.
 The model parameters are calibrated to represent typical human driving patterns, including response characteristics and spatial preferences.

 The IDM implementation ensures that human-driven vehicles exhibit realistic variability in behavior, including different response times and decision-making patterns.
 This variability is crucial for creating realistic heterogeneous traffic scenarios and testing the robustness of autonomous vehicle coordination strategies under diverse environmental conditions.